Deep importance sampling using tensor trains with application to a priori and a posteriori rare event estimation: Deep importance sampling using TT

 \begin{definition} For any vector $x \in \R^d$ and any index $k\in \{1, \ldots,d\}$, the first $k-1$ coordinates and the last $d-k$ coordinates of $x$ are expressed as \( x_{<k} = [x_1, \ldots, x_{k-1}]^\top \) and \( x_{>k} = [x_{k+1}, \ldots, x_{d}]^\top, \) respectively.
 Similarly, we write $x_{\leq k} = (x_{<k}, x_k)$, $x_{\geq k} = (x_{k}, x_{>k})$, $x_{\leq 1} = x_1$, $x_{\geq d} = x_{d}$, and $x_{\leq d} = x$. \end{definition}

-Following \cite{dafs-tt-bayes-2019} and \cite{cui2021deep}, to build an efficient sampling method based on this density approximation we now build an order-preserving map $\mathcal{Q}: \R^d \rightarrow \mathcal{X} $, the \emph{generalized inverse Rosenblatt transport}, such that the pushforward of the reference density $\lambda$ under the map $\mathcal{Q}$ is the normalized approximate density $p$, i.e., $\mathcal{Q}_\sharp \, \lambda = p$.
-Exploiting the separable structure of the tensor-train approximation $\tilde g$, the unnormalized marginal densities
+Following \cite{cui2021deep}, to build an efficient sampling method based on this density approximation we now build an order-preserving map $\mathcal{Q}: \R^d \rightarrow \mathcal{X} $, the \emph{generalized IRT}, such that the pushforward of the reference density $\lambda$ under the map $\mathcal{Q}$ is the normalized approximate density $p$, i.e., $\mathcal{Q}_\sharp \, \lambda = p$.
+Exploiting the separable structure of the TT approximation $\tilde g$, the unnormalized marginal densities